Sunday, October 27, 2019

 An Inclusive Congregation of the Episcopal Church

-in the progressive Peace and Social Justice Tradition
+in the Anglo-Catholic/Peace and Social Justice Tradition

 Yet, despite that description, there truly is a wide spectrum of belief here at St. Stephen’s.
 We encompass many people and beliefs here.
 And I love that!
 And, as I’ve said, even people who don’t believe, or don’t know what they believe, are always welcome here.
 And included.